synetica/enlink-decoder/README.md

 </br>

-## Sample Code
+# Sample CODECs for Decoding Messages

-A NodeRED example for decoding these messages is included in the folders on this site.
-It is so visual feedback can be seen during evaluation and commissioning.
+Examples for decoding these messages are included in the folders on this site.
+These include all the sensor options to give basic decoding to enable feedback  during evaluation and commissioning.
 If you require these messages in your system, please modify the code to suit your platform.